BladeRunnerJS/brjs-site/docs/use/service_registry.md

 ---
 layout: docs
-title: How to Use the ServiceRegistry
+title: How to Use Services
 permalink: /docs/use/service_registry/
 ---

-The [ServiceRegistry](/docs/concepts/service_registry) provides a way of loosely coupling an interface or contract of a [service](/docs/concepts/services/) from its implementation.
-It can be set up via code or configuration, is accessed via code at runtime and services can also be registered and deregistered via code at runtime.

-<div id="page_toc"></div>

-## Registering a Service
+##Registering a Service

 Services can be registered in the for the following:

-* Aspects - used when the application is running
+- Aspects - used when the application is running
+-
-* Workbenches - used when a Workbench is running
+- Workbenches - used when a Workbench is running
+-
-* Tests - used when executing tests
+- Tests - used when executing tests

 The benefit of this is that you can register different services for these scenarios.
 For example, you may register a test mock service that enables assertions in tests in the Tests scenario and you may register a dummy service in a Workbench scenario to facilitate the development of a Blade.